Updated September 2023

 Please note that the GAMCA program is now officially known as the Wafid program.
 The GAMCA website is no longer in service and you can find the new website at https://wafid.com/

-The GAMCA medical is a program established by GCC countries to ensure that all individuals immigrating to these Middle Eastern countries are in good health prior to entering the workforce.
+The GAMCA medical program is established by GCC countries to ensure that all individuals immigrating to these Middle Eastern countries are in good health prior to entering the workforce.

 Countries under the GAMCA medical program